microsoft/CSS-Exchange/docs/PublicFolders/Update-PublicFolderPermissions.md

 This syntax propagates all permissions from \FolderA to its entire subtree, including Default and Anonymous permissions.
 Note that this option simply ensures that all the permission entries that exist on \FolderA also exist on all folders underneath it.
-It does not remove permissions from subfolders when those permissions do not exist on \FolderA.
+It does not remove permissions from child folders when those permissions do not exist on \FolderA.

 ## Notes about rights and roles